FirebirdSQL/saturnin/README.md

 of the other directory locations.
 Alternatively, you can create a `"home"` subdirectory in the root directory of the virtual environment in which Saturnin is isolated.

-:::caution
+> **Warning**
 Because on Linux or MacOS the default location of some directories may require higher than normal access rights, we recommend that you always use the home directory setting on these platforms.

-:::tip
+> **Note**
 To set the home directory in the virtual environment (recommended when installing with pipx), use the command:

    ```console
    saturnin create home